 Meet the team

-Marcus is a trustee of Hampshire Ornithological Society (HOS), and is currently chair of the HOS scientific committee, a member of the HOS rare bird panel, and a species writer for the Hampshire Bird Report and the recent Hampshire Bird Atlas.
-He is a licensed British Trust for Ornithology (BTO) ringer (A permit), with a training endorsement and two current trainees.
+Marcus is a trustee of Hampshire Ornithological Society (HOS), and is currently chair of the HOS scientific committee, and a species writer for the Hampshire Bird Report and the recent Hampshire Bird Atlas.
+He is a licensed British Trust for Ornithology (BTO) ringer (A permit), with a training endorsement and five current trainees.
+Marcus species advisor to the Rare Breeding Birds Panel for Hawfinch and represents Wildlife and Conservation at the New Forest Access Forum.
 In addition, Marcus is involved in New Forest surveys for organisations such as Butterfly Conservation and BTO, and has published articles on iconic New Forest species such as Firecrest and Hawfinch in the Hampshire Bird Report.

 Marcus is a popular speaker on New Forest wildlife for local societies, and has found some of Hampshire’s rarest birds in the New Forest (e.g. Short-toed Lark and Two-barred Crossbill).
-Marcus lives in Lymington with his wife, Zoe, and two children, Jessica and Jamie (who at the age of 9 is a keen trainee ringer and happily keeps Marcus company, even on cold pre-dawn winter mornings!).
-Zoe is a veterinary nurse, so they often have to share their home with recuperating wildlife in various states of need!
+Marcus lives in Weymouth with his partner, Emily and two step children.
+Marcus spends most of his time in the New Forest often accompanied by his son Jamie (who is a keen naturalist and bird ringer) And daughter Jessica helps out with social media.
+Although Marcus is the face of Wild New Forest, it is a family affair with everyone helping out behind the scenes.

 Email Marcus directly at:

 Russell and Marcus are both members of conservation organisations that are active in and around the New Forest, including the New Forest Association, Hampshire Ornithological Society, Hampshire and Isle of Wight Wildlife Trust, Butterfly Conservation, Royal Society for the Protection of Birds, British Trust for Ornithology, and the Seabird Group of UK and Ireland.
-They are committed to minimising their environmental footprint when undertaking Wild New Forest activities, and in 2020 are looking to ensure that more than 50% of their total 'distance travelled' during fieldwork is achieved without a car.
+They are committed to minimising their environmental footprint when undertaking Wild New Forest activities.